Category Archives: 1962 Films

 Filmed in black and white, this quality enhances the picture as the blowing leaves and dark shadows add much to the impressive cinematography and give the film a dark quality that color would have ruined.

-To Kill a Mockingbird is a timeless film containing an important message about the world, and is a film that ought to be viewed by children and adults of every generation for a lesson in empathy and compassion.
+To Kill a Mockingbird is a timeless film containing an important message about the world, and should be viewed by children and adults of every generation for a lesson in empathy and compassion.

 The film is not ugly or raw, but is truthful and still feels fresh.
 It will resonate with all audiences patient enough to give it a good watch.